bxdoan/bxdoan/README.md

 <div align="center">

-> Life is not a game of luck.
-If you wanna win, work hard.
+> Remember no one can make you feel inferior without your consent.

-> — Sora —
+> — Eleanor Roosevelt —

 </div>